DmitriyRetuskiy/laravel_console_generator/README.md

 <p>
 This is decision for generate save code from laravel models.
 It takes model fields and generate save code for service.
-This solution can suit for projects with  columns in tables.
+This solution can suit for projects with tables with many columns.
 </p>

 <h5>Watch Screencast.gif for easy to understand</h5>